HarmonicTons/y-combinator/README.md

 # y-combinator

-## How to make an anonimous recursive function
+## How to make an anonymous recursive function

 Start with a simple (named) recursive function: